TylerDurden230/Product-preview-card-component/README.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover and focus states for interactive elements
-- Select and submit a number rating
-- See the "Thank you" card state after submitting a rating

 ### Screenshot